 Tax incentives and/or other incentives for drivers of electric vehicles in Keene.

-A NEV is any four-wheel electric vehicle capable of achieving a top speed between 20 and 25 miles per hour (mph), and complies with the federal equipment and safety standards in Title 49 of the U.S. Code of Federal Regulations, section 571.500.
+A NEV is any four-wheel electric vehicle capable of achieving a top speed between 20 and 25 miles per hour (mph) and complies with the federal equipment and safety standards in Title 49 of the U.S. Code of Federal Regulations, section 571.500.
 NEVs may only operate on roads that have a posted speed limit of 35 mph or less, but are not restricted from crossing roadways with speeds limits greater than 35 mph.
-(Reference New Hampshire Revised Statutes 259:66-b, 265:158, and 266:114)

-NHEC offers rebates of $1,000 for the purchase or lease of a new or used electric vehicle (EV), $600 for the purchase or lease of a new or used plug-in hybrid electric vehicle, and $300 for the purchase or lease of a new or used electric motorcycle.
-The PEV must be purchased or leased between January 1, 2020, and December 31, 2020.
+NHEC offers residential customers a rebate of $1,000 for the purchase or lease of a new or used electric vehicle, $600 for the purchase or lease of a new or pre-owned plug-in hybrid electric vehicle, and $300 for the purchase or lease of a new or pre-owned electric motorcycle.
+EVs must be purchased or leased between January 1, 2022, and December 31, 2022.
 For more information, including how to apply, see the NHEC Drive Electric website.

-NHEC offers rebates for residential customers to install up to two Level 2 EVSE.
-Customers may receive a rebate of up to $300 per EVSE and a separate electric meter.
-For more information, including how to apply, see the NHEC Drive Electric website.
+NHEC offers residential customers a rebate of $300 to install a Level 2 EV charging station.
+Customers may receive a maximum of two rebates.
+For more information, including eligibility requirements and how to apply, see the NHEC Drive Electric website.

 An individual may not park a motor vehicle in a parking space equipped with a public electric vehicle charging station unless the vehicle is a EV.